spacechimplives/zaplog-wordpress-plugin/README.md

 The directory structure contains three directories:

 1. `assets`
-2. `branches`
-3. `trunk`
+2. `trunk`

-The plugin offers support for `assets` and `trunk` as `branches` is something that isn’t often used and, when it is, is done so under advanced circumstances.

 When committing code to the repository, all of the banner, icon, and screenshot should be placed in the `assets` directory of the repository, and the core code should be placed in the `trunk` directory.

 ### License

 The plugin is licensed under the GPL v2 or later.

-> This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.

-> This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-> You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA

 A copy of the license is included in the root of the plugin’s directory.
 The file is named `LICENSE`.

 ## Credits